JeremyFenwick/jf.github.io/_posts/2025-07-03-Grokking-the-Actor-Model.markdown

     // Inbox -> Bad Piece.
 Tell the relevant piece actor to re request all chunks.
 BeginDownload -> [Piece Actor]Inbox }
 ```
 The start function kicks things off by creating the initial batch of actors we need.
 From there, we just loop on the inbox as we always do.
 I haven't specified here how we deal with disconnected peers or unresponsive peers here but the conceptual model doesn't change at all.
-We can scale this to as many peers, pieces and files as we like.
+We can scale this to as many peers, pieces and files as we like and add functionality to each actor as required.

 #### Backpressure